andremann/SKG-IF/docs/source/grants.rst

-.. _Project:
+.. _Grant:

-Projects
+Grants
 ########
-This section is to describe the metadata fields for the **Project** entity.
+This section is to describe the metadata fields for the **Grant** entity.

 Properties
 ==========
-This section is to describe the metadata fields for the **Projects**.
+This section is to describe the metadata fields for the **Grant**.

 Local identifier
 ----
-:Description: Unique code identifiying the **Project** in the OSG (if any, otherwise "stateless identifier").
+:Description: Unique code identifiying the **Grant** in the SKG (if any, otherwise "stateless identifier").
 :Type:
 :Use: